 The Flash point is defined as the minimum temperature at which a liquid develops enough vapors to ignite (flash) when it is exposed to some igniting source.

 Most gasoline oils possess a flash point of about 380 °F while in the case of diesel oil samples, the flash point temperature goes up to 410 °F.

 For all engine oils, this temperature is required to be higher in order to resist prior combustion.
 The inclusion of contamination causes the flash point of the oil to get lower over the passage of time.

-The dilution of oil occurs due to prolonged usage which causes it to get mixed up with fuel in the combustion engines.
+This occurs due to prolonged usage which causes it to get mixed up with fuel.

-Besides mixing with fuel, other foreign factors like the mixing of water vapors, dust, dirt, or any other contamination also result in lowering the flash point of the oil.
+Besides mixing with fuel, other foreign factors like the mixing of water vapors, dust, dirt, or any other contamination also result in dilution.

 Some other factors that cause variation in oil’s flash point are as follows:

 |Reasons||Decrease in Flash point||Increment in Flash point|

 |Variation in the chemistry of oil||Thermal Cracking-Micro dieseling -Radiation by gamma rays||Polymerization|

 Sometimes an extremely high temperature of the oil causes the evolution of hot gases which act as one of the crucial reasons for a lower flash point.